Ganeshinde1996/myfirstpro-demo/README.md

 # myfirstpro-demo
-This is my first Git Repostitory
+This is my first Git Repostitory.
+Author - Ganesh Shinde